dn9090/Checs/faq.md

 manager.GetEntities(archetype, entities);
 ```

-> How do I get the value of an component?
+> How do I get the value of a component?

-The simplest variant is to simply get the value without checking if the
+The first variant is to simply get the value without checking if the
 entity has the component (in this case the returned value is the default value):
 ```CSharp
 var position = manager.GetComponentData<Position>(entity);
 ```
-To also check if the entity has the component use:
+To check if the entity has the component use:
 ```CSharp
 if(manager.TryGetComponent(entity, out Position position)) {